dancer1325/rxjs/apps/rxjs.dev/content/guide/subject.md

 multicasted.connect();
 ```

-`multicast` returns an Observable that looks like a normal Observable, but works like a Subject when it comes to subscribing. `multicast` returns a `ConnectableObservable`, which is simply an Observable with the `connect()` method.
+`multicast` returns an Observable that looks like a normal Observable, but works like a Subject when it comes to subscribing
+* `multicast` returns a `ConnectableObservable`, which is simply an Observable with the `connect()` method.

-The `connect()` method is important to determine exactly when the shared Observable execution will start.
-Because `connect()` does `source.subscribe(subject)` under the hood, `connect()` returns a Subscription, which you can unsubscribe from in order to cancel the shared Observable execution.
+The `connect()` method is important to determine exactly when the shared Observable execution will start
+* Because `connect()` does `source.subscribe(subject)` under the hood, `connect()` returns a Subscription, which you can unsubscribe from in order to cancel the shared Observable execution.

 ### Reference counting